angus-ai/angus-doc/getting-started/python.rst

 Getting Started with Python
 +++++++++++++++++++++++++++

-You must have registered `here <http://www.angus.ai/request-credentials/>`_ and received your API credentials.
+You must have registered `here <https://console.angus.ai/register>`_ to generate your API credentials.

-The SDK is Python3 compatible but the documentation code snippets are Python2.
+The SDK is Python3 compatible but the documentation code snippets are only Python2 compatible.

-You might want to create a python virtual environnement with **virtualenv** in order to install sdk in there.
-Please refere to the following `python guide <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ for more information.
+You might want to create a python virtual environnement with **virtualenv** in order to install the sdk in there.
+Please refer to the following `virtualenv guide <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_ for more information.

 1. Install the Angus SDK
 ========================